Camp Fire (2018): Infrastructure oversight inspection

 The California Public Utilities Commission (CPUC) is responsible for inspecting PG&E's electrical infrastructure.
 The scope of the CPUC in relation to the scope of electrical infrastructure is unbalanced, however, and the CPUC has had difficulty fulfilling their oversight mandate.

-A CPUC inspection of the section of electrical infrastructure at the origin of the Camp Fire was omitted for six years.
-Many of the electrical towers are original to the Upper North Fork Feather River Project, which was constructed in the early 1900s.
-This section is the 115 kV Caribou-Palermo line.
+A CPUC inspection of the section of the 115 kV Caribou-Palermo line at the origin of the Camp Fire had not been conducted in six years.
+Many of the electrical towers along the line are original to the Upper North Fork Feather River Project, which was constructed in the early 1900s.
 A 2009 inspection noted three-bolt connectors, used to join two conductors, were in need of replacement, which PG&E said had been done by 2016.
-In a 2011 audit, the CPUC found several thousand deficiencies, some of which PG&E disputed; it was not clear if the number of deficiencies on the Caribou-Palermo line was unusually high.
+In a 2011 audit, the CPUC found several thousand deficiencies, some of which PG&E disputed; it was not clear if the number of deficiencies on the Caribou-Palermo line were unusually high.
 A 2012 windstorm brought down five towers.

 After the Camp Fire, the CPUC's Safety and Enforcement Table Mountain Division audited three years of the missing ten years of PG&E's records.
-A worn C-hook on a transmission tower touched off the fire—a hazard PG&E knew was urgent.
 Focusing on where the Camp Fire broke out, the audit found "the company was late in fixing 900 problems on its towers and other equipment, including two critical threats that regulators say languished more than 600 days before being repaired."
 In May 2018, the CPUC gave PG&E permission to replace the aging line, though the design did not include line hardening through high fire hazard areas.

-Wildfire conditions and behavior

-Conditions immediately leading up to and during the fire combined to create a highly combustible fuel load.
-These conditions included: